Pimsleur—Boring, but It Works

 If you have finished all the lessons that the Pimsleur approach offers, you may want to try Language101.com.
 We offer a much faster method of review for long-term memory retention.
 We also cover more material in different ways than Pimsleur does.

 What’s Better Than Pimsleur?

-If your next language is listed below, please click on your language to try a free lesson from us right now.
+If your next language is listed below, please click on the flag of the language you want to learn to try a free lesson from us right now for 30 minutes.
 It’s quite a bit faster than Pimsleur.
-Even if you do decide to use Pimsleur (which is a good choice) you might want to use the programs below as well.
+Even if you do decide to use Pimsleur (which is a good choice) you might also want to use the programs below.

 What Do Other Language Learners Think?

 “I like both Pimsleur and Michel Thomas.
 These audio courses get you speaking right away.
 Knowing words is only half the battle because natives still have to understand your pronunciation.
 These courses aid in that problem.”

 “Pimsleur Egyptian Arabic is a well-made course that will help beginners to take their first steps in the language, providing they’re willing to put a bit of extra work in.”

 Olly Richards, polyglot, I will Teach You A Language2

 “The biggest disadvantage of Pimsleur is that you learn so few words.
 They say that the way they teach you can learn to speak without an accent, that people will mistake you for a native.
 That’s simply nonsense.
 The fact that it is all audio is nice because it’s so easy to listen to anywhere.”